Fountain (Duchamp): Origin

 According to one version, the creation of Fountain began when, accompanied by artist Joseph Stella and art collector Walter Arensberg, Duchamp purchased a standard Bedfordshire model urinal from the J. L. Mott Iron Works, 118 Fifth Avenue.
 The artist brought the urinal to his studio at 33 West 67th Street, reoriented it 90 degrees from its originally intended position of use, and wrote on it, "R. Mutt 1917".
 Duchamp elaborated:

 Mutt comes from Mott Works, the name of a large sanitary equipment manufacturer.
-But Mott was too close so I altered it to Mutt, after the daily cartoon strip "Mutt and Jeff" which appeared at the time, and with which everyone was familiar.
+But Mott was too close so I altered it to Mutt, after the daily cartoon strip Mutt and Jeff which appeared at the time, and with which everyone was familiar.
 Thus, from the start, there was an interplay of Mutt: a fat little funny man, and Jeff: a tall thin man...
 I wanted any old name.
 And I added Richard [French slang for money-bags].
 That's not a bad name for a pissotière.
 Get it?
 The opposite of poverty.
 But not even that much, just R. MUTT.

 At the time Duchamp was a board member of the Society of Independent Artists.
 After much debate by the board members (most of whom did not know Duchamp had submitted it, as he had submitted the work 'under a pseudonym') about whether the piece was or was not art, Fountain was hidden from view during the show.
 Duchamp resigned from the Board, and "withdrew" Tulip Hysteria Co-ordinating in protest.
-"Fountain", wrote the committee, "may be a very useful object in its place, but its place is not an art exhibition, and it is by no definition, a work of art."
 For this reason the work was "suppressed" (Duchamp's expression).